OpenArkStudio/ARK/README.md

 ### FAQ

-Please [create a new issue](https://github.com/ArkGame/ARK/issues) to ask a question.
+Please [create a new issue](https://github.com/ArkGame/ARK/issues) OR [visit our community](https://arkgame.net/community) to ask a question.

 ## Architecture